openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `format`: REQUIRED.
 JSON string denoting the format of the issued Credential.
 * `credential`: OPTIONAL.
 Contains issued Credential.
 MUST be present when `acceptance_token` is not returned.
 MAY be a JSON string or a JSON object, depending on the Credential format.
 See (#format_profiles) for the Credential format specific encoding requirements.
 * `acceptance_token`: OPTIONAL.
 A JSON string containing a security token subsequently used to obtain a Credential.
 MUST be present when `credential` is not returned.
 * `c_nonce`: OPTIONAL.
 JSON string containing a nonce to be used to create a proof of possession of key material when requesting a Credential (see (#credential_request)).
-When received,the Wallet MUST use this nonce value for its subsequent credential requests until the Credential Issuer provides a fresh nonce.
+When received, the Wallet MUST use this nonce value for its subsequent credential requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 JSON integer denoting the lifetime in seconds of the `c_nonce`.

 The `format` Claim determines the Credential format and encoding of the credential in the Credential Response.
 Details are defined in the Credential Format Profiles in (#format_profiles).